jmrphy/media_civil_war/media_civil_war.md

 the distributions of civil war onset and mass media density in this sample of countries between 1945-1999.

-\clearpage
 ![Violin plot of media density for all civil war onsets](./media_civil_war_files/figure-markdown/violinplot.pdf)
-\clearpage

-First, these distributions challenge Warren's key rationale for questioning the prior belief that mass media plays a causal role in generating civil war onsets.
+First, these distributions challenge a key rationale for questioning the qualitative evidence that mass media plays a causal role in generating civil war onsets.
 Warren argues that those cases in which mass media are known to have played a significant role in civil war--cases such as Yugoslavia and Rwanda in the early 1990s (MDIs of 40.5 and 6.3, respectively)--"unrepresentative cases... characterized by unusual levels of mass media weakness" (Warren 2014, 132).
 Warren argues that because analysts have effectively selected these cases on the dependent variable, they "observe mass communication behavior only in those countries that are experiencing the outbreak of large-scale civil conflict"(Warren 2014, 132).
 The implication is that the positive association between mass media and civil war established by previous qualitative research is "spurious" (132) and that "expanding our focus